simonbengtsson/decap-picobase-vitepress/readme.md

 # Vitepress with Decap CMS as Lumo app

-This is a sample repository to show how to deploy a Vitepress site on GitHub Pages while editing content with Decap CMS hosted as a Lumo app.
+This is a sample repository to show how to deploy a Vitepress site on GitHub Pages and edit the content with Decap CMS hosted as a Lumo app.

 ## Github Pages setup (with automatic deployment)